kstenerud/concise-encoding/ce-structure.md

 A map associates key objects with value objects.
 Every key **MUST** be a [keyable type](#keyable-types), and keys do not have to all be the same type.
 Values **CAN** be any [concrete object](#concrete-objects) (including other containers), and do not have to be all the same type.

 Map entries are stored as key-value pairs.
-A key without a paired value is a [structural error](#structural-errors).
+Every key in the map **MUST** have a matching value.

 ```dogma
 map = (keyable-type & concrete-object)*;